Posts

 Aiki Body

-"with this Aiki, my Aikido training has changed completely" My understanding of Aiki may still be very limited.
-But taking the principle of this Aiki at the core of my Aikido, my Aikido training has changed completely.
-The things that I have experienced so far and the things that I am able to perceive with my body tell me that in order to develop Aiki, we have to develop a kind of an Aiki body, that means a body that has the appropriate abilities in the perception of Aiki and also is able to move in accordance with the Aiki principles.
+"by putting the principle of non-resistance at the core of my Aikido, my Aikido training has changed completely" My understanding of Aiki may still be very limited.
+By putting the principle of non-resistance at the core of my Aikido, my Aikido training has changed completely.
+The things that I have experienced so far and the things that I am able to perceive with my body tell me that in order to develop Aiki, we have to develop a kind of an Aiki body, that means a body that has the appropriate abilities in perception and is also able to move in accordance with the Aiki principles.
 Only a body capable of this will be able to produce Aiki techniques. "unity of the body is a prerequisite for Aiki" My own experience shows me that an Aiki body can only be developed through physical training.
 With intellectual thought alone things can't be done.
-Aiki expresses itself through the unity of one's own body, with perfect balance at any given moment in a body movement.
-Like precision in technique, bala...
+Aiki expresses itself through the unity of one's own body, with perfect balance at any given moment in a bo...

 Jujutsu vs. Aiki

 In Daito-Ryu, a distinction is made between Daito-Ryu Jujutsu and Daito-Ryu Aiki-Jujutsu.
 Daito-Ryu JuJutsu is based on a technical execution of Daito-Ryu fighting techniques.
 Daito-Ryu Aiki-Jujutsu is based on Daito-Ryu techniques executed with Aiki.
 Daito-Ryu without Aiki is Daito-Ryu Jujutsu, Daito-Ryu with Aiki is Daito-Ryu Aiki-Jujutsu.
-This distinction is noteworthy and is also consistent with Michio Hikitsuchi sensei's comment on Aikido, saying that Aikido techniques by themselves are not Aikido, but only techniques. "the Aikido techniques only work perfectly well when applied with Aiki" This I think, is a quite important point to be aware of: Aikido techniques without Aiki are just techniques.
+This distinction is noteworthy and is also consistent with Michio Hikitsuchi sensei's comment on Aikido, saying that Aikido techniques by themselves are not Aikido, but only techniques 1 . "the Aikido techniques only work perfectly well when applied with Aiki" This I think, is a quite important point to be aware of: Aikido techniques without Aiki are just techniques.
 Without Aiki, Aikido then becomes a Jujutsu, a fighting technique.
-So, while Daito-Ryu Jujutsu techniques are characterized by their high effectiveness, Aikido techniques as shown by O-Sensei only work perfectly well when applied with Aiki.
-If the Aikido techniques are...
+So, while Daito-Ryu Jujutsu techniques are characterized by their high effectiveness, the Aikido techniques as shown by O-Sensei would only work perfectly well when applied with Aiki.
+If the Ai...